Adhiṭṭhāna: Temiya the Wise

-In the late-canonical Cariyapitaka, there is one account explicitly exemplifying adhiṭṭhāna, that of "Temiya the Wise" (Cp III.6, Temiya paṇḍita cariyaṃ).
+In the late-canonical Cariyāpiṭaka, there is one account explicitly exemplifying adhiṭṭhāna, that of "Temiya the Wise" (Cp III.6, Temiya paṇḍita cariyaṃ).
 In this account, at an early age Temiya, sole heir to a throne, recalls a past life in purgatory (niraya) and thus asks for release (kadāhaṃ imaṃ muñcissaṃ).
 In response, a compassionate devatā advises Temiya to act unintelligent and foolish and to allow himself to be an object of people's scorn.
 Understanding the devatā's virtuous intent, Temiya agrees to this and acts as if mute, deaf, and crippled.
 Seeing these behaviors but finding no physiological basis for them, priests, generals and countrymen decry Temiya as "inauspicious" and plan to have Temiya cast out.
 When Temiya is sixteen years old, he is ceremonially anointed and then buried in a pit.
 The account concludes: